mu-arch/ComfyMods/ColorfulLights/README.md

 # ColorfulLights

   * You can color any torch, firepit, stone hearth and bonfire using RGB and HTML color codes!
-  * Fireworks launched from bonfires will also be colored **AND** visible to others with the mod.
   * Those without the mod will still see yellow torches, green guck torches and standard yellow fireworks.

 ## Features